A Guided Day of Abiding with Jesus

 📖 Proverb of the Day

 Grow in wisdom every day.
 Look at the proverb of the day.
 Don't feel pressure to read the entire chapter, but meditate and pray about a few pieces.
-As Billy Graham said, "I read five psalms a day to get along with God, and one proverb a day to get along with man."

 Read Today's Proverb →